 Setting up auto direct deposits is one of the best ways for how to save money from your salary.
 By saving the money before it hits your primary bank account, you are less likely to miss it.

 First, you need to set up a separate account – be it a savings account or investment account.
 Then, you need to determine how much money you should save a month.
 Use your budget to help you get to the right number.
 Finally, ask your HR representative for the form and inquire what else they might need and submit the information.
-It’s an easy-peasy, simple savings plan.
+It’s an easy-peasy, simple savings plan for how to save money from salary.

 I Want To Save Money, but Direct Deposit is Not an Option